ZAF07/showwcase-backend-assignment/README.md

 To start in detached mode, run : `make start-d`
 To stop the detached mode, run : `make stop-d`

-To remove the comtainers, run : `make down`
+To remove the containers, run : `make down`

 You can start interacting with the API.